hernantz/blog/content/its-the-competition-stupid.md

 problem, education should be our priority, etc, are hollow and vague, without proper context, hypotheses and facts.

-So now I don't simply praise freedom *per se*, but freedom to explore different ideas, freedom as a framework for decision making, that on purpose or as an unintended consequence, increases the chances of prosperity for our society, as a whole, in the long run.
+So now I don't simply praise freedom *per se*, but freedom as a framework for decision making,  freedom to explore different ideas, that on purpose or as an unintended consequence, increase the chances of prosperity for our society, as a whole, in the long run.